 In addition, specific measures have been taken to limit human exposure to BPA at EU level.
-BPA is on the REACH Candidate List of substances of very high concern for Authorisation, based on its classification as toxic for reproduction and as an endocrine disrupting substance.
+BPA is on the REACH Candidate List of substances of very high concern for Authorisation, based on its classification as toxic for reproduction and its endocrine disrupting properties which cause probable serious effects to human health which give rise to an equivalent level of concern to carcinogenic, mutagenic, toxic to reproduction (CMRs category 1A or 1B) substances.
 The use of BPA in thermal papers is also restricted under REACH and will enter into effect in January 2020.

 A number of bisphenols have been or are being assessed under the Community Rolling Action Plan and under the Public Activities Coordination Tool (PACT) List.
 An overview of activities can be downloaded here.

-BPA and biphenol 4-4′-diol (BP4,4’) are authorised for use in food contact materials in the EU under Regulation 10/2011/EU, relating to plastic materials and articles intending to come into contact with foodstuffs.
+BPA, BPS and 4,4′-dihydroxybiphenyl (BP4,4’) are authorised for use in food contact materials in the EU under Regulation 10/2011/EU, relating to plastic materials and articles intending to come into contact with foodstuffs.
 In January 2011, the European Commission adopted Directive 2011/8/EU, prohibiting the use of BPA for the manufacture of polycarbonate infant feeding bottles.
-The European Food Safety Authority (EFSA) conducts a range of work on BPA in food contact materials, with documentation available on the EFSA webpages on BPA.
+The European Food Safety Authority (EFSA) has conducted a range of work on BPA in food contact materials, with documentation available on the EFSA webpages on BPA.

 A number of bisphenols are subject to control under health and safety legislation, environmental legislation and consumer legislation, as a result of their classification under the CLP Regulation.
 Please click on the links below to view tables identifying relevant substances and legislation.